 There are two main ways to do this.
-The first is to add your entire hard drive to the the Excluded Locations list, then re-add it.
+The first is to add your entire hard drive to the Excluded Locations list, and then remove it from the exclusion list afterward.
 The second is to open the Terminal, then run the following command:

 sudo mdutil -E /